Research Catalogue Extended Guide

 Independent of the above choices there is a check box:

 Link share can be combined with any of the other sharing modes (private, RC users, limited to portal, public).
-An exposition can for example be shared within a portal but simultaneously be accessible through the “secret” link.
+An exposition can for example be shared within a portal but simultaneously be accessible to some other people through the “secret” link.

 Publication